Does your team need to flare or focus?

 - Roles and responsibilities: Who is accountable for what?

-You must start with Purpose a reason: when you know the ‘why’ it’s easier to define the other elements.
+You must start with Purpose: when you know the ‘why’ it’s easier to define the other elements.
 This simple question will help you shape the most suitable meeting:

 Do you want participants to flare or to focus?

 “Flaring” and “Focusing” are critical elements of the Design Thinking lingo.
 The innovation method requires switching our mindset across the different stages of the process.
 The Research and Ideation phases require Divergent Thinking — to explore (flare).
 Defining the problem to solve it or analyzing results from research demand Convergent Thinking — to arrive at conclusions (focus).

 Understanding the required mindset should not be limited to Design Thinking; your regular meetings can benefit from it too.

 Purpose: Unblock the team, drive clarity and alignment, move forward

 Types of meetings: Mostly decision-making.
 There’s information that needs to be distilled or analyzed to arrive at conclusions, define a problem or make decisions.